 Polished Concrete Finish

-Free downloadable 3-part specification template to specify a polished concrete floor finish.
+Use this downloadable 3-part specification template to specify a polished concrete floor finish.

-Related SimpleSpecs specifications template:
+Related SimpleSpecs specification templates: